OlgaFlower/datesense-legal/PrivacyPolicy.en.md

 ## 5. Third-Party Services

-DateSense may use third-party service providers for services such as:
+DateSense may use third-party service providers for purposes such as:

 - authentication;
 - crash reporting;